 Before diving in and spitting out this package I looked at the alternatives below.
 If I have missed something please drop me a mail.

 It isn’t meant to be unbiased, and you should try the packages out for yourself.
-I keep it here mostly as a reference for myself, and maybe to help out people who are already familiar with one of the entries below so they can see where I’m coming from.
+I keep it here mainly as a reference for myself, and maybe to help out people who are already familiar with one of the entries below.

-gtimelog is an interesting tool, and ticks most of the boxes for me.
+gtimelog is an interesting tool, and ticks many of the boxes for me.
 The

-ideas are quite well thought out, and the interface is very simple to use.
-I’m
+ideas are quite well thought out, and the interface is simple to use.
+I’m sure

 definitely isn’t me.

-As a side note, when we were playing with it at the office a number of
+As a side note, when we were playing with it at the office a several of

 co-workers stumbled across various bugs that dogged its usage.
 Unfortunately,

-the project is developed with bzr and launchpad, so it was simply abandoned in
+the project is developed with bzr and launchpad, therefore it was simply

 hammertime is a great tool for tracking time in a simple manner, however it has a couple of drawbacks for my use case.